 How will both you and I know how my child is doing and how will you help me support my child's learning?

 At playgroup, we will use our ongoing assessments to monitor how your child is doing.
 We will meet regularly with you to discuss your child's progress.
 This will give us an opportunity to share how the child is progressing both in the setting and at home.
 We will post regular updates on Tapestry (our online journal) so that you can see what activities your child is doing too.

 What specialist services and expertise are available at or accessed by the setting?

 We liaise with the Children's Centre, speech and language therapist as well as being able to seek advice from specialist teachers too.
-Two members of staff have had training in supporting children with Down Syndrome, ASD, ADHD and Deaf Awareness including signing using BSL.
+One member of staff has had training in supporting children with Down Syndrome, ASD, ADHD and Deaf Awareness including signing using BSL.
 All staff receive regular training as needed.
-We have a member of staff who works at playgroup and MOOS who specialises in working with children with special needs and has attended various training and has many years of experience.

 How accessible is the setting?